nautobot/nautobot/nautobot/docs/user-guide/feature-guides/graphql.md

 print(json.dumps(gql.json, indent=2))
 ```

-In the updated script, we add the `variables = {"site_name": "ams"}` variable.
-We then update the query to let GraphQL know that we will be sending parameters to to filter by `site`.
+In the updated script, we add the `variables = {"location_name": "ams"}` variable.
+We then update the query to let GraphQL know that we will be sending parameters to to filter by `location`.
 The updated output is still a JSON object.
-Instead of fetching all devices, we are filtering by devices in the `ams` site.
+Instead of fetching all devices, we are filtering by devices in the `ams` location.
 The PyNautobot SDK has some [excellent GraphQL examples](https://pynautobot.readthedocs.io/en/latest/api/core/graphql.html).
 Be sure to check out the documentation.

 ### Saving Queries